trentsartain/Neural-Network/README.md

 For the program, I will continue adding bells and whistles such as other training methods.
 I'm going to add 'momentum' very soon and will explain what that does here.
 I would also like to find a way to adequately represent the Neural Network and its weights after it has been trained.
 I know I have done a woeful job of explaining that part and I feel that a reprentation of the network throughout the training process would be immensely helpful.

-I have another repository set up for porting this to iOS.
-I'm hoping to make a nice graphical representation of a network before, during and after training on an iOS device.
-[That can be found here.](http://github.com/trentsartain/Neural-Network-iOS)
+I have another repository set up to use this same network to learn image recognition.
+[That can be found here.](http://github.com/trentsartain/Neural-Network-Image-Recognition)

 Code Considerations
 ---